jonashackt/spring-boot-vuejs/README.md

 ### Jest

-Jest is a new shooting star at the sky of JavaScript testing frameworks: https://facebook.github.io/jest/
+Jest is a new shooting star in the sky of JavaScript testing frameworks: https://facebook.github.io/jest/

 Intro-Blogpost: https://blog.codecentric.de/2017/06/javascript-unit-tests-sind-schwer-aufzusetzen-keep-calm-use-jest/